Matrix Completion via Max-Norm Constrained Optimization: Max-Norm Constrained Empirical Risk Minimization

-Although the max-norm constrained minimization problem \eq{max-est} is a convex program, fast and efficient algorithms for solving large-scale optimization problems that incorporate the max-norm have only been developed recently \cite{Lee2010}.
-We will show in Section \ref{implementation.sec} that the convex optimization problem \eq{max-est} can indeed be implemented in polynomial time as a function of the sample size $n$ and the matrix dimensions $d_1$ and $d_2$.
+Although the max-norm constrained minimization problem \eq{max-est} is a convex program, fast and efficient algorithms for solving large-scale optimization problems that incorporate the max-norm have only been developed recently in \cite{Lee2010} and \cite{F2015b}.
+We will show in Section \ref{implementation.sec} that the convex optimization problem \eq{max-est} can be implemented in polynomial time as a function of the sample size $n$ and dimensions $d_1$ and $d_2$.